-Argentina has been limiting export of beef for China in order to reduce domestic price increases on meat.
+Argentina has been limiting the export of beef to China in order to reduce domestic price increases on meat.
 The government would like to continue in 2022.

 On November 30, the minister of Agriculture Julián Domínguez sent the plan to the major organizations representing the agriculture industry for 2022.
 It included a status quo of the current restrictions.

 But for Jorge Chemes, the president of the Argentine Rural Confederations, one of the four corporations negotiating with the government, the minister promised they would release the restrictions by the end of the year.

 Suspension of beef export to slow down inflation

 The meeting between both parts was then postponed.
 They will discuss on December 9 to find a solution before the end of the year.

 The restrictions on beef exports have been put in place to stop inflation in meat prices in May 2021.
 If the government imposes a status quo, the volume of exports in 2022 would be 25% lower than in 2021.